 The type of interventions your counselor uses for your journey is very important.
 Therapy interventions are meant to custom-fit symptoms/diagnosis.
 Your counselor should be utilizing methods that are designed to help with your specific needs!

-This year in 2021 so far I have received transformational training in the area of Emotion-Focused Individual Therapy (EFIT) and Lifespan Integration (LI).
-I now use both regularly with clients as I find them to be very effective and have already seen clients respond incredibly well!
-EFIT helps client become deeply attuned to the correlation between their emotions and triggers and LI integrates the mind/body to heal from trauma.
+In 2021 I received transformational training in the area of Emotion-Focused Individual Therapy (EFIT) and Lifespan Integration (LI).
+I use both regularly with clients as I find them to be very effective and have seen many clients respond incredibly well.
+EFIT helps clients become deeply attuned to the correlations between their emotions and triggers while LI helps integrate experiences by addressing unconscious physiological cues.
 I truly love these interventions and see myself using them often in treatment with clients.

 To learn more about how each type of therapy intervention I use will benefit your treatment, read below!: